 - What is the Best Beginner Guitar for Girls?

-Choosing the right-sized guitar is can be a huge struggle, especially when you’re just starting out and are more or less clueless about the countless brands out there and the kind of instruments they make, their price range, and so on.
-But don’t fret, ladies (pun intended), we’ve got your back!
+Getting back to the topic, choosing the right-sized guitar is can be a huge struggle, especially when you’re just starting out and are more or less clueless about the countless brands out there and the kind of instruments they make, their price range, and so on.
+But don’t fret, ladies (pun intended), I’ve got your back!

 Here are the Best Guitars for Women